 Coughing after surgery.
 This is usually caused because of irritation to the throat due to intubation during surgery.
 However, if it persists beyond a few days, it could be Bordetella (kennel cough) acquired at the Veterinary hospital.
 While some Vets treat it with a dose of antibiotics, most dogs recover from this common condition (cold) without treatment.Vaccination does not provide100% protection.

-Infrared Light Therapy.
+Infrared Light Therapy or Red light therapy.
 My personal favorite.
 This NASA technology uses infrared light to stimulate the body to heal itself.
 It is a non-invasive, non-pharmaceutical, painless technique.
 Unfortunately, this quick and inexpensive treatment it is not widely available and not generally supported by traditional Veterinary medicine.
 I am lucky to have it available in my area and you may be able to find a contact with a holistic Veterinarian.
+There are products available online.